 A true jewel of the Cariboo.
-This unique ranch property sits 200 feet above the Fraser River and offers a unique topographical setup found nowhere else in BC.
+This unique ranch property sits perched 200 feet above the mighty Fraser River and offers a unique topographical setup found nowhere else in the province.
 Set amongst the lush hay fields, pasture and farm infrastructure is a stunning country home offering 4,100 ft2 of living space.
+This is a once in a lifetime opportunity.

 The jewel of the Cariboo.
 This 162-acre ranch sits perched above the Fraser River and offers stunning views and a dramatic back drop.
 The property sits 200 feet above the river and is perfectly flat on its upper and lower benches.
 This makes for great farming conditions with 33 acres currently under hay cultivation.
 There is another 35 acres of pasture on the upper bench.
 The lower bench has some timber value and could be cleared to accommodate further agricultural output.
 The current hay fields produce approximately 600 4’ x 5’ bales per annum.